This pattern is not supported by MediatR. By design, Request/response messages are dispatched to a single handler.

 That would not work.

-You can think of defining a handler for SomeRequest, and use its code to programmatically dispatch the same request to other handlers.
+, and use its code to programmatically dispatch the same request to other handlers.
 But it’s not hard to realize you will be back to the same starting problem: there is no way to use MediatR for invoking those handlers; again, Request/response messages are dispatched to a single handler.

 It the request dispatch is done manually, without the support to the MediatR pipelines, this would just defy the reason why MediatR was used in the first place.